RohitKumar649/Python_Diwali_Sales_Analysis/README.md

   - *Insight:* Women dominate the purchase volume and have higher purchasing power.
   - Grafe interection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Counts%20of%20Gender.png">View</a> Count By Gender
   - Grafe interection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Amount%20of%20Gender.png">view</a> Amount By Gender
-  - **NOT =>** From above graphs we can see that most of the buyers are females and even the purchasing power of females are greater than men
+  - **NOT,** From above graphs we can see that most of the buyers are females and even the purchasing power of females are greater than men

 - **Age Group Distribution:**